 The Strategic Business Network says relationships are “the catalyst for success.
 People do business with those they like and trust.”
 The easiest and most effective way to build relationships is by finding common ground.
 Easier said than done?
 Not always, and the following 3 tips are a great start.

 Customers want to make connections with people who are interested in them and their business.
-While professionalism and efficiency is important, it is just as important to take the time to talk with customers; to ask how business is doing, to comment on things happening around town or in their industry.
+While professionalism and efficiency are important, it is just as important to take the time to talk with customers, ask how business is doing, and comment on things happening around town or in their industry.